What is Placenta Accreta?

 1 in 272 Births

 The estimated incidence of placenta accreta has tripled since the 1980s, from 1 in 1250 births to 1 in 333 births.
 Prevalence of placenta accreta rose parallel to the overall cesarean rate in the U.S.

 Every mom deserves risk-appropriate obstetric care.
 Preventing cases of maternal mortality and severe maternal morbidity attributable to placenta accreta means looking upstream and preventing medically unindicated c-sections.
-Making this a reality requires better measurement of utilization and outcomes, regionalization of care for moms and babies, and scalable solutions to help improve the quality of care.
+Making this a reality requires increasing awareness of accreta, advocating for moms and babies, and connecting patients & providers with resources to help improve quality of care.
 We are focusing our efforts in the following areas to make birth safer for all moms: